llnl/benchpark/docs/add-an-experiment.rst

 .. code::

-   benchpark experiment init --dest=my-experiment --system=my-system my-experiment
+   benchpark experiment init --dest=hpl --system=my-system hpl

 If this completes without errors, you can continue testing by setting up a benchpark workspace as described in :doc:`testing-your-contribution`.